MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-partner-center/setup-partner-center-creators.md

 todo:
-o  Open a different browser, go to partner center, create a Creators app, see if after 5 minutes, on the "Submission #" page: o  The "Xbox Live Creators Program" section is available o  The "Submissions: Submission #: Xbox Live Creators Program" left-nav item is present.
+o  Open a different browser, go to partner center, create a Creators app, see if after 5 minutes, on the "Submission #" page: o  The "Xbox Live Creators Program" section is available o  The "Submissions": "Submission #":     "Xbox Live Creators Program"    left-nav item is present, a sibling below "Submission options".
+After about 18 minutes, this still doesn't appear.
+Seems like a "next day" delay?
    Both of those UI items load the "Xbox Live Creators Program" page. o  Misc "todo" questions.
 -->